Education

 • "It's important that I get grounded.
 Dissociating can feel safer, but I've learned it puts me and others at risk.
 I can do this."

 • "I can ask for help.
-I am worthy, even if that's hard to believe right now."
+I am worthy of aid, even if that's hard to believe right now."

 • "This is temporary.
 I can feel it getting easier already.
 I will be okay."